-During the assessment, you may be asked about things that you might not think are connected to your chief complaint, such as your emotions, sleeping patterns, and eating habits.
-Chinese medicine considers the whole person, not just one isolated symptom.
-When put together, the myriad of symptoms and signs you are experiencing reveal patterns of disharmony.
+During the assessment, you may be asked about: your emotions, sleeping patterns, and eating habits.
+Chinese Medicine considers the whole person, not just one isolated symptom.
+When put together, the myriad of signs and symptoms reveal patterns of disharmony.
 Although treatment will focus on your chief complaint, your whole being must be considered in order to develop the most appropriate course of treatment.
-Chinese medicine is unique in that it appreciates that illnesses may be identical, but the persons suffering from them are individuals.
+Chinese Medicine is unique in that it appreciates that illnesses may be identical, but the people suffering from them are individuals.

 Individual response to treatment varies.
 Your relief may be immediate, delayed for a few hours, or even develop after one to three days.
 The relief may last for a few hours on the first visit and then last longer with each successive treatment, or relief may last from the first treatment until your next visit.

 243 Bridge St, Metuchen, NJ 08840